metabolismregulation/metabolismregulation.github.io/quickhelp.md

 ## Auxiliary units

-Right click on the shape > Convert to Label
+* To transform a shape into a unit of information or a state variable: **right click on the shape > Convert to Label**

-Right click on the label > Convert to Node
+* To edit a unit of information or a state variable: **right click on the label > Convert to Node**.
+And then, to transform back to label: **right click on the shape > Convert to Label**

 ## Process's "bars"

 In addition to snap-to-guideline feature of yEd, there is snap-to-bend-point feature.
-This feature is to be used to colocate bent points as if they were ports of a process.
+This feature is to be used to co-position bend points as if they were ports of a process so you see two "bars" for each process or a logic operator.

+## Complex

+* Hold **Shift** for moving a shape inside a complex

+* To copy an element which is inside a complex.
+This might not work easily with shortcuts: **Ctrl-C** followed by **Ctrl-V**.
+Instead use right click to paste the element outside this complex or compartment.

 ## Tips

-* To modify all objects of the same type: go to 'Current Elements' palette at the bottom of the palette section, select an element, right click > Select Matching Elements.
+* To modify all objects of the same type: go to 'Current Elements' palette at the bottom of the palette section, select an element, **right click > Select Matching Elements**.

-* To make smooth bend points: right click on a link > Properties > Bends > Smooth Bends.
+* To make smooth bend points: **right click on a link > Properties > Bends > Smooth Bends**.

-* To modify font size for all objects: Cntr-A on Windows or Command-A on Mac, then edit using Properties View.
+* To modify font size for all objects: **Ctrl-A** on Windows or **Command-A** on Mac, then edit using **Properties View** on the right-hand side.